anthonymittz/java-exercises/Exercises.md

 the other should contain a number of days in a month for each month;
 the last one should contain an average monthly temperatures usual for the climate of your region.
-The temperatures should be expressed as decimals with the precision 1, e.g.: `24.7` Assume that it is _not_ a leap year, thus no 29th of February.
+The temperatures should be expressed as decimals with the precision 1, e.g.: `24.7`

 Print a table that contains 3 columns: month, number of days, average temperature.
 Align the output using `System.out.format()` method and appropriate converters.